Miranics/SmartDrive/docs/backend_setup.md

 - Firebase CLI: `npm install -g firebase-tools`
 - FlutterFire CLI: `dart pub global activate flutterfire_cli`
 - A Firebase project named **SmartDrive** (or any name you prefer)
-- A Supabase project with a storage bucket (default bucket name in code: `smartdrive-files`)

 ## 2. Configure Firebase